Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Palliative therapy

 Patients with central nervous system (CNS) recurrences can often obtain palliation of symptoms with additional chemotherapy and/or radiation therapy.
-A retrospective review showed that 43% of patients treated with additional chemotherapy at the time of CNS relapse responded to second-line chemotherapy.[
+A retrospective review showed that 43% of patients had disease response when treated with additional chemotherapy at the time of CNS relapse.[

 Some patients with intrinsic endobronchial obstructing lesions or extrinsic compression caused by the tumor have achieved successful palliation with endobronchial laser therapy (for endobronchial lesions only) and/or brachytherapy.[